Photonic reservoir computer based on frequency multiplexing: Conclusion

 \section{Conclusion}

+The present experiment lends itself to several improvements.
+The use of a mode locked laser as optical source could provide a much broader frequency comb at the input, resulting in a reservoir with much more neurons.
+The last step in optical weighting mode \eqref{Eq:opticalweights} could readily be implemented using a balanced photodectector, resulting in a completely analogue output layer.
+The processing speed of the experiment could be significantly increased by using a smaller cavity, or by combining frequency and time multiplexing as proposed in \cite{ZippStoker21}.

+One of the main perspectives of the present experiment is the development of an integrated version.
+A preliminary study \cite{Kassa18integrated} suggests that it should be possible to integrate on an InP chip, with a RF modulation frequency of $\Omega/2\pi=\SI{10}{GHz}$ and a much shorter cavity with a free spectral range of \SI{2.5}{GHz}.
+This would both simplify stabilization and considerably increase data throughput.

-To continue improving computational devices one of the most promising approaches is to take inspiration from the biological brain, while exploiting the possibilities offered by modern technology.
-The present work does just that, by showing how reservoir computing, a brain inspired approach to computation, can be implemented with light using frequency multiplexing, a technique widely used in telecommunications.
+In conclusion the present work shows how reservoir computing, a brain inspired approach to computation, can be implemented with light using frequency multiplexing.
 This offers a new route to developing compact, high performance, optical information processing.

-An important goal towards the development of photonic neural networks is the realisation of integrated versions of the experiments, which enables considerable gain in footprint, cost, energy consumption, see \citep{V14,H20,S17} for recent advances in this direction.
-A preliminary study \citep{Kassa18} suggests that it should be possible to integrate the present experiment on an InP chip, solving many of the stabilisation problems which affect the present experiment.
-With an RF modulation frequency of $\Omega/2\pi=\SI{10}{GHz}$ and a free spectral range of \SI{2.5}{GHz} the system would be comparable to other integrated photonic neural networks.